PoisotLab/SpeciesDistributionToolkit.jl/docs/src/howto/index.md

 # How-to

 This section of the manual presents "How-tos", short capsules about getting you to achieve a simple, well-defined task.
-Although there is some discussion of design elements for the various packages, this is *not* the documentation; instead, you can think of this section as a collection of snippets to copy and paste to build your own analysis.
+Although there is some discussion of design elements for the various packages, this is *not* the documentation;
+instead, you can think of this section as a collection of snippets to copy and paste to build your own analysis.
+The vignettes also introduce, when relevant, some variations around how to perform a given task.

 ::: tip To get the most out of the how-tos...